dansheffler/dtsheffler.com/cv.md

 ## Invited Talks ###

+"The Socratic Method," Memoria College Conference, July 2024.

 "The Shining World: Introduction to the Philosophy of Dietrich von Hildebrand," Immaculata Classical Academy, Louisville, October 2023.

 "Mediating Institutions and Hildebrandian Value Response," Dallas Willard and Dietrich von Hildebrand Colloquium, Santa Barbara, June 2023.

-"The School of Regrets: Getting the Education that You Missed," Midwest Homeschool Convention, Cincinnati, April 2021.
+"The School of Regrets: Getting the Education that You Missed," Midwest Homeschool Convention, Cincinnati, April 2021, 2022, 2023, 2024.

-"Hero Knight Saint: The Development of Virtue," Midwest Homeschool Convention, Cincinnati, April 2021.
+"Hero Knight Saint: The Development of Virtue," Midwest Homeschool Convention, Cincinnati, April 2021, 2023.

 "Blood Sacrifice and Idolatry: Why Include the Pagans in a Christian Curriculum," Midwest Homeschool Convention, Cincinnati, April 2021.